Blog

 Using AI for Data Analysis: The Ultimate Guide (2024)

-Nowadays, it’s hard to scroll through your LinkedIn feed without seeing a post about ChatGPT.
+It’s hard to scroll through your social media feeds without seeing a post about AI or ChatGPT.
 How to create sales email templates, blogposts, debug code,...
-The list of things you can do with generative AI tools seems endless.
+The list of use cases for generative AI tools seems endless.

 How about using AI for data analysis?
 In this article, we’ll explore why AI is great to speed up data analysis, how to automate data analysis each step of the way, and which tools to use.
 Let’s jump in.